 Cool story, bro, but what does this have to do with Dracula, exactly?

 Nimoy, in front of a black backdrop begins intoning about how superstition and fear make it difficult to tell fact from fiction.
 I thought that was the whole point of this show, but anyway.
-He says that few are aware that Bram Stoker’s character, Dracula is based on a real person.
+He says that few are aware that Bram Stoker’s character, Dracula, is based on a real person.
 And then we’re back in Transylvania.

 He talks about Transylvania in horror movies and Bram Stoker.
 Get on with it!
 Then we’re at Castle Bran, which looks kind of like the castle in Stoker’s novel.
 We talk about Stoker a bit more, have a look at more clips from Nosferatu, and even get a bit of literary criticism.
 Back to the castle, still talking about the Gothic mode and the Freudian notion of repression.
 Nice!
 Actual literary theory, albeit simplified.
 Then Nosferatu again, which we’re assured is truer to the novel than the Lugosi version of Dracula.
-Certainly cheaper, anyway.
+Certainly cheaper to use, anyway.

 And we’re quoting from the novel.
 Get to the goddam point, Spock!